-Dan has been and instructor of guitar for over twenty years at colleges such as Indiana University, Huntington College, University of St. Francis, and the Tokyo College of Music.
+Dan has been and instructor of guitar for thirty years at colleges such as Indiana University, Huntington College, University of St. Francis, and the Tokyo College of Music.
 He currently teaches at St. Mary’s college.
 He also teaches from his home studio in Fort Wayne, Indiana (USA).

 Dan has been active in creating new ensembles in Fort Wayne, Indiana.
 Including groups like the Fort Wayne Guitar Quartet, The Indiana Guitar Trio with Guido Sanchez-Portuguez and Nemanja Ostojic and Duos with other talented guitarists in the area.
 Daniel has worked with vocalist Mark Stachofsky, pianists Aki Wada and Angelin Chang, violinist Hiromi Ito, Cellist Hikaru Tamaki, Koto player Yoko Reikano Kimura.